-Penalties for a Westport Arrest
+What Are The Penalties for a Westport Child Endangerment Arrest?

 Anyone charged with risk of injury in Westport should be aware that it is treated as a Class C felony under Connecticut law, which means that potential penalties include up to ten years in prison and a fine of up to $10,000.
 A Westport child endangerment lawyer can help individuals mitigate the penalties that they may face.

 The most serious provision under the risk of injury statute is set forth in Section 53-21(a)(2).
 This offense involves situations where an adult has contact with the intimate body parts of a minor under the age of 16 or subjects the minor to contact with the adult’s intimate body parts in a “sexual and indecent manner.”
 Those found guilty face up to 20 years in prison and a fine as high as $15,000.

 Besides the risk of injury statute, other statutes also often come into play in child endangerment cases.One such example is an arrest for leaving a child unsupervised in a motor vehicle.
 While this offense is a misdemeanor if committed during daytime hours, if the child is left after 8 p.m. then the offense elevates to a Class C felony.
 It is also a felony is a child under age 12 is left in an establishment licensed to sell alcoholic beverages.